jhrcook/academic-kickstart/content/post/find-intersection-of-histograms-R/index.md

 ### Finding the point of intersection

 To find the point of intersection, I first binned the data sets using `density`.
-It's important to use the same `from` and `to` values for each data set.
-The `density` function creates 512 bins, thus providing the same starting and ending parameters makes `density` use the same bins for each data set.
+It is essential to use the same `from` and `to` values for each data set.
+The `density` function creates 512 bins, thus, providing the same starting and ending parameters makes `density` use the same bins for each data set.

 ```r
 from <- 0